SF1960/LCD_Temp_File/readme.md

-Display temperature and date on LCD and upload to a texr file
+Display temperature and date on LCD and upload to a text file

 Copy the two files to your root directory